frontandrew/hello-redux/README.md

 </div>

 'Hello Redux' is a _study Redux project_.
-Its web application show counter with buttons.
+This web application shows counter with buttons.
 Please, [try it](https://frontandrew.github.io/hello-redux/).

 ### Features: